-Employers who report wages on farmworkers, see Form 943, Employer's Annual Tax Return for Agricultural Employees, and Circular A.

-Business Reorganization or Termination.-If you sell or transfer your business, both you and the new owner must file a return for the quarter in which the change took place.
+Employers who report wages on farmworkers, see Form 943, Employer's Annual Tax Return for Agricultural Employees, and Circular A, Agricultural Employer's Tax Guide (Pub.
+51).
+Business reorganization or termination.
+If you sell or transfer your business, both you and the new owner must file a return for the quarter in which the change took place.
 Neither should report wages paid by the other.
 (An example of a transfer is when a sole proprietor forms a partnership or corporation.
 The partnership or corporation is considered a new business and must apply for a new employer identification number (EIN).
-See section 1 of Circular E.) If a change occurs, please attach to your return a statement that shows: new owner's name (or new name of the business); whether the business is now a sole proprietorship, partnership, or corporation; kind of change that took place (sale, transfer, etc.); and date of the change.
+See section 1 of Circular E, Employer's Tax Guide.)
+If a change occurs, please attach to your return a statement that shows: new owner's name (or new name of the business); whether the business is now a sole proprietorship, partnership, or corporation; kind of change that took place (sale, transfer, etc.); and date of the change.